kristiegiles/fraction-grid/README.md

 # fraction-grid
+Grid systems that use class names like `col-md-3` don't give you the ability to change the number of columns in your grid without refactoring your whole codebase.

 This is a Sass partial you can customize to generate your own easy-to-use and infinitely scalable grid system.
 It uses [BEM syntax](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) and enforces a mobile-first approach.